-It’s that time of the year again.
-A time where we watch NFL Draft prospects run as fast as they can, jump as far and high as possible, and crank out bench press reps like there’s no tomorrow.
-The NFL Combine is a unique event in the world of football, and it can help a prospect’s draft stock tremendously.
-Today, we take a look at the best NFL Combine performances of all time in this glorified athletic exhibition.
+The NFL Combine is a unique event in the world of football, and it can go a long way in helping a prospect’s draft stock.
+Today, we take a look at the best NFL Combine performances of all time.

 Best NFL Combine Performances of All Time

-The NFL Combine swapped equipment in 2006, and the 40-yard dash wasn’t electronically timed until 1999.
-So, some Combine performances before those years are looked at in a different light.
-Nevertheless, a pair of players produced insane numbers in the 1980s, and even factoring in some modern changes, they still would have had incredible Combine performances.
+The NFL Combine swapped equipment in 2006, and the 40-yard dash wasn’t electronically timed until 1999, so as a result, some performances before those years are looked at in a different light.

 OT Trent Williams | 2010

-In order to make this list, you have to look at overall performance.
-For most players, that’s easy.
-Others, not so much.
-When it comes to linemen, the good performers typically do more than one thing well.
-It shouldn’t be a surprise to see Trent Williams on this list.
+When it comes to linemen, good performers typically do more than one thing well.
+Knowing that, it shouldn’t be a surprise to see Trent Williams on this list.
 He’s considered one of the best linemen in the NFL due to his nasty blocking.
-That dominance started in the NFL Combine.

 DT Dontari Poe | 2012

-I need people to understand something.
 Linemen are the athletes you need to watch closely.
 None of them have any business doing some of the things they do athletically, especially when they weigh over 300 pounds.
 Dontari Poe took that to a whole different level in 2012.

-People don’t understand the power you need to run a 40-yard dash under 5 seconds at 346 pounds.
+People don’t understand the power you need to run a 40-yard dash under five seconds at 346 pounds.
 We get so accustomed to seeing receivers and defensive backs do it that a 4.89 time doesn’t move the meter.
 However, that’s incredible for a big man.
-Poe was running 16.7 miles per hour during that dash, making him the first man over 340 pounds to run under 4.90.

-He also put up 44 reps on the bench press.
+While he was at it, he also put up 44 reps on the bench press.
 A good score for a defensive tackle is 36, and the NFL Combine record is 49.
 There’s nothing common about what Poe did back in 2012, and he doesn’t get enough credit for that performance.

 DE Bruce Irvin | 2012

-It’s safe to say that no one saw this one coming.
 Bruce Irvin entered the Combine as a late-second or early-third-round pick.
 Yet, one of the best NFL Combine performances of all time launched him to 15th overall.

 The defensive end from West Virginia turned heads with his speed, and it translated well for his NFL career.

-His 4.41 40-yard dash alone would have made him a first-round pick at a number of other positions.
-However, Irvin played on the defensive line and weighed almost 50 pounds heavier than most of the athletes that ran around the same time as him.
+Irvin’s 4.41 40-yard dash alone would have made him a first-round pick at several other positions.
+However, he played on the defensive line and weighed almost 50 pounds heavier than most of the athletes who ran around the same time as him.

 WR Darrius Heyward-Bey | 2009

-MORE: NFL Combine Records: 40 Times, Bench Press, Vertical Jump, and More
+MORE: NFL Combine Records — 40 Times, Bench Press, Vertical Jump, and More

 WR Julio Jones | 2011

 Julio Jones’ stock might have been the least affected by any of these NFL Combine performances.
-If anything, it confirmed what we all knew.
-Nearly everyone had the Alabama wide receiver listed as a top-10 pick, and the Combine proved why.
+If anything, it confirmed what we all already knew.

-A 4.34 40-yard dash, 4.25 short shuttle, 38.5-inch vertical, and 11.3″ broad jump reminded teams they needed to take him as soon as possible.
+Nearly everyone had the Alabama WR listed as a top-10 pick, and the Combine proved why.
+A 4.34 40-yard dash, 4.25 short shuttle, 38.5-inch vertical, and 11.3″ broad jump, reminded teams they needed to take Jones as soon as possible.
 Only Atlanta got the memo, but they’re happy five other teams passed him up.

 TE Vernon Davis | 2006